akruszewski/gibl/manuscript/chapter3.md

 (provide (struct-out wallet) make-wallet)
 ```

-TODO: Explain `struct-out`
+`struct-out` is just exporting the struct together with the procedures it generates.

-Here's an example of one generated wallet:
+Here's one example of one generated wallet:

 ```racket
 > (make-wallet)